 Value It Communicates: Ease of use

-Robinhood’s short USP of “investing for everyone” (hosted on their website) is an example of an easy to use value proposition.
+Robinhood’s short USP of “investing for everyone” is an easy to use value proposition.
 They’re declaring that anyone, regardless of investing knowledge or funds, can easily get into investing using their service.
-They go on to explain in the subheading that the investing is also commission-free, further separating them from competition, who often takes a percentage of earnings from customers as commission.
+They go on to explain in the subheading that the investing is also commission-free, further separating them from competition, which often takes a percentage of earnings from customers as commission.

 Value It Communicates: Corporate responsibility

-Toms, a shoe brand, has a USP that is focused on sharing a corporate responsibility value proposition: “1/3 of profits for grassroots good.”
-Other brands might talk about their comfort or price, but Toms chooses to focus on how it helps communities and those in need, thereby promoting itself as the shoe company that gives back.
+TOMS has a USP that is focused on sharing a corporate responsibility value proposition: “1/3 of profits for grassroots good.”
+Other brands might talk about their comfort or price, but TOMS focuses on how it helps communities, thereby promoting itself as the company that gives back.
 This differentiating factor should capture customers who value charity and want to feel like they’re making a difference when shopping.

 Carvana's USP